pi3d/pi3d.github.com/sphinx/FAQ.rst

-      ``burn``: compares the brightness of the background pixel with a sliding threshold to determine how much to mix the foreground and background ``false``: creates a false middle colour using factors acting on the foreground and background RGB values and blends to and from the mid colour
+      ``burn``: compares the brightness of the background pixel with a sliding threshold to determine how much to mix the foreground and background ``false``: creates a false middle color using factors acting on the foreground and background RGB values and blends to and from the mid color

         .. image:: images/blend_false_exp.png